 - A second wild population established

-- Establishment of a mainland captive population investigated
+- Establishment of an ex situ captive population investigated

 Relevant Objective: Implement threat abatement strategies